waelassafdev/blog/articles/have-5dollar-lets-self-host-a-nextjs-app.md

 - Delete the file: `rm .kamal/secrets`
 - Or keep it for local reference, but GitHub Actions won't use it

-Create the deploy file `mkdir -p .github/workflows && touch .github/workflows/deploy.yml`
+Create the deployment file `mkdir -p .github/workflows && touch .github/workflows/deploy.yml`

 And paste the following in it